Stock events for Capri Holdings Ltd. (CPRI)

 Ownership

-Capri Holdings Limited (CPRI) is primarily owned by institutional shareholders, who hold approximately 80.33% to 89.70% of the company's stock.
-Insiders own about 2.54% to 8.98%, and retail investors hold a smaller percentage.
+Capri Holdings Limited is primarily owned by institutional shareholders, holding approximately 89.68% of the company's stock.
 Major institutional owners include Fmr Llc, BlackRock, Inc., Vanguard Group Inc, Primecap Management Co/ca/, and State Street Corp.
-John D. Idol, the CEO, is the largest individual shareholder, owning approximately 4.61% of the company's shares.
-Michael David Kors is also a significant insider owner.
+Individual insiders own about 8.98% of the company, including John D. Idol, Chairman and CEO, and Michael David Kors, the founder of the Michael Kors brand.

 Ask Our Expert AI Analyst